-If you don’t have an Adobe account yet, you will need to create a new one.
-You can do this by entering your email address and clicking “Continue”.
+If you don’t have an Adobe account, you will need to create a new one.
+You can enter your email address and click “Continue”.
 If you already have an Adobe account, log in and continue to the next step.

 The Creative Cloud app manages all your Adobe apps, subscriptions, and all other assets, like downloaded images, tutorials, and settings.
 Through this app, you can access, download, and update all your apps, as well as start new free trials and get all Adobe news.

 Step 8.
 Download and install Photoshop from Creative Cloud.

 To download Photoshop for free, create a Creative Cloud account and download the app.
 In the app, click the “Start free trial” button to initiate the download of Photoshop.
 The free trial lasts for 7 days.

 How To Get Photoshop For Free As A Student?

 Students can get Photoshop for free in the same way as any customer—with the free trial.
 The only difference is that students get a 60% discount if they continue the subscription after the trial ends.
 The student discount is available only when you get Photoshop with the Adobe All Apps plan, which costs $19.99/month for students instead of up to $82.49.

 To get Photoshop free as a student, follow the steps for the Photoshop free trial (above), but after you create the account, you must prove that you are, in fact, a student.
 You qualify for a student discount if you’re a part of any of the following:

 - Primary or secondary school